chrisb2/air-quality/README.md

 The program has been written and tested with the standard [esp32 Micropython firmware](http://micropython.org/download#esp32) installed on a [Lolin D32](https://wiki.wemos.cc/products:d32:d32) development board, although with some adjustments I would expect it to work on other esp32 boards and on the esp8266.

-To install; flash the standard esp32 Micropython firmware, then copy all the Python files to the esp32, then reset the esp32.
+To install; flash the standard esp32 Micropython firmware, then copy all the Python files to the esp32 and reset the esp32.

 ## Usage